|

 Integrity is one of the fundamental values of the Company.
 The Company communicates its

-Code of Business Principles internally and externally.
+Code of Business Principles, internally and externally.
 The Company has adopted a Code of

-Corporate Governance Report.
+Governance Report.

 Internal Control Systems